 The meaning of assignments to global variables and table fields can be changed via metatables.
-An assignment to an indexed variable t[i] = val is equivalent to settable_event(t,i,val).
-(See §2.8 for a complete description of the settable_event function.
+An assignment to an indexed variable t[i] = val is equivalent to settable\event(t,i,val).
+(See §2.8 for a complete description of the settable\event function.
 This function is not defined or callable in Lua.
 We use it here only for explanatory purposes.)

-An assignment to a global variable x = val is equivalent to the assignment env.x = val, which in turn is equivalent to settable_event(env, "x", val)

-where env is the environment of the running function.
-(The env variable is not defined in Lua.
+An assignment to a global variable x = val is equivalent to the assignment env.x = val, which in turn is equivalent to where \env is the environment of the running function.
+(The \env variable is not defined in Lua.
 We use it here only for explanatory purposes.)